https://www.storyboardthat.com/articles/e/propaganda

 • ELA-Literacy.W.9-10.6: Use technology, including the Internet, to produce, publish, and update individual or shared writing products, taking advantage of technology’s capacity to link to other information and to display information flexibly and dynamically

-A great way to have students gain an understanding of propaganda is to have them create propaganda of their own.
+A great way to have students gain an understanding of propaganda is to have them create one of their own.
 On their own or in a group, have students select a rule or aspect of school they dislike: detention, school lunches, homework, final exams, etc. Then, have them spin it into something positive to promote it to their classmates.
-As they craft their plan, they should use one of the types of propaganda, and be able to explain how their strategy accesses the emotions of the audience.
+As they craft their plan, they should use one of the seven types, and be able to explain how their strategy accesses the emotions of the audience.
 If they incorporate logos and ethos as well, they should include that in their explanations.
 Have students create a storyboard they can present to the class that promotes their topic in a positive light.

 Propaganda Class Assignment